POC Tectal Race SPIN Review

 Comfort

-Comfort is another one of the Tectal Race SPIN's strong suits, and it gets high honors in this rating metric.
+Comfort is another one of the Tectal Race MIPS's strong suits, and it gets high honors in this rating metric.
 As a rule, comfort is somewhat subjective and may vary based on several factors, most notably the shape of your head.
 That said, our testers found the Tectal to be one of the most comfortable helmets in our test selection.
 It is offered in three sizes, XS/SM, M/L, and XL/XXL so there should be a size suitable for most people's heads.

 Several factors made the Tectal a favorite for comfort including the straps, size adjustment, the shape of the helmet, and ventilation.
 Overall, we found the fit of the Tectal to be good, although possibly a bit on the narrower side compared to other models in this test.
-It's fit has a relatively average length and a depth, and it comes down low on the sides and back of the head.
+Its fit has a relatively average length and depth, and it comes down low on the sides and back of the head.

 The fit adjustment system has a large dial at the back of the head.
 It tightens and loosens the cradle on the occipital lobe by pulling tension evenly from both sides for a snug and secure fit.
 This helmet also has one of the best strap designs we've seen with a strap splitter yoke by the ears that hold the straps flat and prevents them from making any ear contact.
-The chin strap has a standard plastic buckle and plenty of adjustment to suit most riders needs.
+The chin strap has a standard plastic buckle and plenty of adjustment to suit most riders' needs.

 Ventilation